UPDATE: Our Marion Cultural Centre is no longer in danger of demolition.

 What do people think?

-Local resident Jane Osborne has also been circulating a paper petition in the building each weekday.
+Local resident Jane Osborne worked for weeks circulating a paper petition in the building each weekday.
 “The Cultural Centre is really functional and adaptable,” she says.
 “I’m learning more and more about how flexible the theatre is, and how many things go on in the café area.
 There are groups for knitting and chess, and I see people coming in from the Centrelink office across the road just to sit down.
 The computers are always busy in the library, and there are parents coming in with their kids after school.”

 Alirio Zavarce is director of the True North Youth Theatre Ensemble, which is for performers aged eight to 17.
 He established it to fill a gap in theatre opportunities for children in Adelaide’s northern suburbs.
 He describes the Cultural Centre as being set up to nourish the community.

-“The cultural identity of Marion is based around the cultural centre…The theatre is just amazing.”— Alirio Zavarce
+“The cultural identity of Marion is based around the cultural centre…The theatre is just amazing.”

-Read about the architecture in Mongrel Rapture: The Architecture of Ashton Raggatt McDougall.
+You can read more about the architecture in Mongrel Rapture: The Architecture of Ashton Raggatt McDougall (Uro, 2015).